NSingha07/cherry-blossom/README.md

 "solarradiation": Avg. solarradiation from december to february "daytime": Avg. daytime (in sec) from december to february

+Predicting the peak boom is an interesting project.
+To achieve this, I use historic data from 1981 to 2022.
+I choose.
+“Year”: Blooming year
+“Month”: Blooming month
+“temp”: Avg. temperature for DEC to FEB
+“humidity”: Avg. humidity for DEC to FEB
+“windspeed”: Avg. windspeed for DEC to FEB
-The prediction of peak bloom is an interesting research project that requires the use of historical data to develop models that can accurately forecast the blooming date for future years.
-I used data from 1981 to 2022 and identified year, month, temperature, humidity, and windspeed as independent variables for predicting the bloom day.
-However, since data for the blooming month is not available for future years, I employed a glm regression model with a binomial family to predict the month first.
-I employed location, year, temperature, daytime, moon phase, dew, and humidity as independent variables.
-The model achieved 77% accuracy in predicting the month on the test dataset.
+As independent variables to predict the “Bloom day”.
+Now my challenge is, data for the blooming month is not available for future years.
+So, I fit a glm regression model with a “binomial family” to predict the “month” first.

-Having predicted the month for future years, I fit a multiple linear regression model to predict the peak bloom date using year, month, temperature, humidity, and windspeed as independent variables.
-The temperature variable was transformed to achieve normality, and the model was evaluated using various statistical measures.
-The results indicated that the model explained 64% variability on the training dataset, and the standard error was low at 4.556.
-The regression model was significant at the 95% level of significance, with a p-value of less than 0.05.
-The models developed in this project can be used to predict the peak bloom date for future years from 2023 to 2032.
-These predictions are essential for farmers and growers who rely on the blooming of flowers to plan their activities.
-Furthermore, the models can be extended to other regions and flowers to aid in their cultivation and management.
-The project's success demonstrates the value of historical data in developing predictive models and the importance of employing different statistical techniques to achieve accurate predictions.
-Overall, the project provides a useful framework for predicting the peak bloom date, which can be applied to various fields, including agriculture, horticulture, and climate science.
+I use,
+“Location”: Location
+“Year”: Blooming year
+“Temp”: Avg. temperature for DEC to FEB
+“Daytime”: Avg.
+Daytime for DEC to FEB
+“Moonphase”: Avg.
+Moonphase for DEC to FEB
+“Dew”: Avg.
+Dew for DEC to FEB
+“humidity”: Avg. humidity for DEC to FEB as independent variables to predict the Blooming Month.
+My model is 77% accurate while predicting the month on the test dataset.
+Now that I have the Month for our future years.
+I go ahead and fit a Multiple linear regression model. bloom_doy = year + as.factor(month) + exp(temp) + humidity + windspeed

+I transform “temp” to “exp(temp)” to achieve normality.
+Residual standard error: 4.556 on 118 degrees of freedom Multiple R-squared:  0.6626,	Adjusted R-squared:  0.6455
+F-statistic: 38.63 on 6 and 118 DF, p-value: < 2.2e-16

+Now my model is explaining 64% variability on the training dataset.
+With a low standard error of 4.556.
+And the p-value is less than 0.05.
+So, the regression model is significant at the 95% level of significance.
+With the help of these two models, I predicted the pick bloom date from 2023 to 2032.